rocky-linux/documentation/docs/books/admin_guide/14-special-authority.md

 !!! warning

-    When the owner group of an executable binary file/program does not have **x**, the use of capital **S** means that the file cannot use GUID permissions.
+    When the owner group of an executable binary file/program does not have **x**, use uppercase **S** to indicate that the file's SGID permissions cannot be used correctly.

     ```bash
     # Suppose this is an executable binary file